areebahmeddd/MCP-Box/docs/INSTALL.md

 - Health: http://127.0.0.1:8000/health
 - Root: http://127.0.0.1:8000/

-If you run with no `.env`, the server may start but health can be degraded until you add required values.
+If `.env` is incomplete or missing, server health will be degraded and routes depending on missing configuration will fail.

 ## 6) Use the CLI